-I have always excelled at making sauces and found this beer cheese sauce is good with anything but really good with soft pretzels homemade, or store-bought doesn’t matter.
-This can also be added to pasta as a sauce too.
+This beer cheese sauce is delicious and easy to make.
+Its so good with soft homemade pretzels, or or our Pork Sliders.
+This can also be thinned a little and added to pasta as a sauce too.

 Ingredients